 A topographical site survey is incorporated into the site layout plan with elevations quoted being relative to Malin Head Datum.
-The proposed finished floor levels of the new development is 24.185mOD.
+The proposed finished floor levels of the new residential units range from 25.250 to 26.900mOD.
 No area of the proposed site is prone to pluvial flooding according to the OPW National Flood Hazard Map and My Plan OPW Flood Mapping.
 Other notable elevations of the site are outlined in Table No. 1 below.
+A copy of the topographical survey drawing is included in appendix B.